Sahithya610/customer-churn-prediction/README.md

 - Payment Method

 ## Model Saving
-The trained model is saved as:
+The trained model is saved as: models/churn_model.pk1

+This allows the model to be reused for predictions without retraining.

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn